demirantay/notebook/syllabus-compsci.md

   - [ ] Book: CSLR introduction to Algorithms
   - [ ] Project: Do algorithm Visualizations
   - [ ] Optional: Do more books and projects if you want to focus on this subject.

-### Computer Graphics

-- [ ] Book: Computer Graphics: Principles and Practice
-- [ ] Book: Real-Time Rendering -- Latest Edition (4)
-- [ ] Read: Get practical knowledge in [this tutorial](https://learnopengl.com/)
-- [ ] Project: Render your dream house (make it realistic)
-- [ ] Optional: Do more books and projects if you want to focus on graphics.

-### Artifical Intelligence

-- [ ] Book: Hands-On Machine Learning with Scikit-Learn and TensorFlow
-- [ ] Book:  AI: A Modern Approach by Stuart Russell and Peter Norvig.
-- [ ] Book: Deep Learning by Ian Goodfellow and Yoshua Bengio.
-- [ ] Project: Do something cool and big with artifical intelligence like a smart bot
-- [ ] Optional: Do more books and projects if you want to focus on AI/ML

 ### Computer Architecture